Docked: Mar 14, 2026

 SafariBrowser of choice for macOS and iOS.
 Hard to beat in terms of focus on the essentials.
 (At least historically)

 DiaI like where it's going.
-Default Chromium-based browser.
 A lot of details are incredibly well thought out, and it's a joy to use.

 ThingsI don't have a perfect system, and I don't intend on building one.
 Keyboard first, and a lot of sweating the details.